Career Definition for Food Preparation Supervisors

 Chefs and Head Cooks

 Chefs and head cooks train and oversee the daily culinary activities of food preparation workers; additional duties may include inventory maintenance, menu planning and sanitation.
 Prior experience as a line cook may help some candidates obtain a position; however, many aspiring professionals complete apprenticeships or formal culinary programs at community colleges or vocational schools.
-According to the BLS, employment prospects for chefs and head cooks are expected to increase by 9%, or slower than average, between 2014 and 2024.
-Those who were employed in these positions in May 2015 were paid median yearly salaries of $41,500.
+According to the BLS, employment prospects for chefs and head cooks are expected to increase by 10%, or faster than average, between 2016 and 2026.
+Those who were employed in these positions in May 2018 were paid median yearly salaries of $48,460.

 Lodging managers oversee the operational and profitability aspects of hotels, motels and other overnight accommodations.
 While high school graduates with considerable experience in the industry may qualify for a position, a bachelor's degree in hotel management is usually required to work for a chain or larger hotel.
 Smaller establishments may accept applicants who have completed an associate degree program in a relevant area.
-The BLS reports that lodging managers earned median annual wages of $49,720 in May 2015, with an 8% increase in employment growth projected through 2024.
+The BLS reports that lodging managers earned median annual wages of $53,390 in May 2018, with a 4% increase in employment growth projected through 2026.